Diamko94/rentals1/Business-rules.md

 ## Partial Closure

-- In case of PartiallyClosed Order, deposit is refunded only for Units with status Available Order changes to PartiallyClosed if:
+- In case of PartiallyClosed Order, deposit is refunded only for Units with status Available.
+- Order changes to PartiallyClosed if:
   - at least one Unit status is Repair
   - all other Unit statuses are Available

 ## RepairTicket